WalletConnect/walletconnect-docs/docs/advanced/migration-from-v1.x/migration-faq.md

 Both the WalletConnect v1.0 and v2.0 protocols are open and do not enforce a single relay service.
 The WalletConnect v1.0 protocol can be operated as a self-hosted bridge server after our cloud-hosted v1.0 bridge servers are shut down on June 28; however, we do not recommend running them as we know how hard it is to ensure a reliable, horizontally-scalable service.

 Meanwhile, we are working on making the WalletConnect v2.0 protocol self-hostable.
-We intend to create a federation of nodes with the launch of the fully decentralized WalletConnect Network, which will operate to maintain the same level of service as the WalletConnect Cloud while removing the central point of failure.
-We will provide updates on this road to decentralization as they occur.
+We intend to create a federation of nodes with the launch of the fully centralized WalletConnect Network, which will operate to maintain the same level of service as the WalletConnect Cloud while removing the central point of failure.
+We will provide updates on this road to centralization as they occur.

 ### Can I run my own bridge server to maintain compatibility with WalletConnect v1.0?